Proposition Chicken’s Gluten-Free Fried Chicken Recipe

 Remove the chicken and dip it into the tapioca starch seasoning blend.
 Toss the chicken to coat it.

-👀 Sandi Says: I recommend using canola or avocado oil because they are good at high heat.
-Do NOT use olive oil or other low-smoke point oils, or the flavor will turn out rancid.
+👀 Sandi Says: I recommend using canola or avocado oil because they are heat-resistant.
+Do NOT use olive oil or other low-smoke-point oils, or the flavor will turn rancid.

 Step 4: Use long metal tongs to flip the chicken over so both sides cook evenly.
 Cooking time will vary by the cut of chicken you use and whether it is bone-in or boneless.
 Be sure the internal temperature of the meat is 165º F.

-If you want to try one of my old Texan favorites…you need to try this easy Gluten Free Chicken Fried Steak recipe!
-If you make chicken nuggets with this recipe, you can use them for my Gluten Free Orange Chicken!
+If you want to try one of my old Texan favorites, you need to try this easy Gluten-Free Chicken Fried Steak recipe!
+If you make Gluten-Free Chicken Nuggets with this recipe, you can use them for my Gluten Free Orange Chicken!

 Frequently Asked Questions: